 Your dog must be free of signs of communicable diseases in order to attend classes.
-Even if all vaccinations are current, please do not bring your dog to class if he or she is coughing, sneezing, feverish, or displaying any potential symptoms of illness.
+Even if all vaccinations are current, please do not bring your dog to class if he or she is coughing, sneezing, fevered, or displaying any potential symptoms of illness.

-In addition, we require all dogs over 6 months of age to be spayed or neutered and up-to-date on the following vaccinations (proof of vaccinations from your veterinarian is required for any dog attending a class):
+In addition, we require all dogs over six months of age to be spayed or neutered and up-to-date on the following vaccinations (proof of vaccinations from your veterinarian is required for any dog attending a class):

 The Oregon Humane Society does not offer service dog training or provide funding for individuals who want to acquire service dogs.
 Service Dogs are trained to be a companion to one person who often has a specific disability.
-You might find more information on these websites: www.affluent.net/sara/ or www.caninecompanions.org.
-The Oregon Humane Society Animal-Assisted Therapy program trains people and their pets to become volunteer teams who visit others in hospitals, schools, libraries, etc.
+You can find more information through Canine Companions for Independence or the Service Animal Registry of America.
+Pet Partners also offers a searchable service dog trainer directory.

-Because we are an animal shelter existing in essence to care for homeless pets, reducing pet overpopulation is one of our primary goals.
-We do offer private training consultations for folks who have unaltered animals.
+Because we are an animal shelter existing to care for homeless pets, reducing pet overpopulation is one of our primary goals.
+We do offer private training consultations for people who have unaltered animals.
 In terms of group classes, we believe there are plenty of other training resources available for unaltered pets in our community.
 By having the spay/neuter requirement for our group training classes, we are able to encourage and promote the spay and neuter of all companion animals, especially to those who may not realize why it is so important.